-October 8, 2019 -- The Orange County Board of Supervisors awarded the design-build contract to Rudolph & Sletten, Inc. and Jeff Katz Architecture, to provide design and construction services for the OC Zoo Large Mammal Exhibit Project.
+The Orange County Board of Supervisors in 2019 awarded the design-build contract to Rudolph & Sletten, Inc. and Jeff Katz Architecture, to provide design and construction services for the OC Zoo Large Mammal Exhibit Project.
 OC Parks, in collaboration with OC Public Works, used the Design Build Project delivery method for the new habitat.
 This presents a cost-effective alternative to the traditional design-bid-build process by allowing the designers and the contractors to work together throughout the process as well as reducing the overall project timeline for completion.

 April 16, 2013 - The Board of Supervisors approved the General Development Plan (GDP) for the OC Zoo, including drainage improvements to minimize flooding, construction of a restroom, entrance enhancements, a new oak woodlands exhibit, new walkways and connectors and other features to enhance visitors’ experience at the OC Zoo.

-November 6, 2018 - The Board of Supervisors approved a contract to build a new restroom building and interim entry plaza.
-OC Parks, in collaboration with OC Public Works, is using the Construction Manager At-Risk Contract delivery method of the proposed improvements.
+October 8, 2019 - The Board of Supervisors approved a contract to build a new large mammal habitat.
+OC Parks, in collaboration with OC Public Works, is using the Design Build Project delivery method for the new habitat.
 This presents a cost-effective alternative to the traditional design-bid-build process by allowing the designers and the contractors to work together throughout the process as well as reducing the overall project timeline for completion.